 The lake where we went swimming was a fair distance away from the manor house .
 We had to walk through the pine forest that was part sun part shade and that smelled of summer warm pine needles.
 Under the carpet of needles there was the sandy soil.
 I was sitting on a big tree root digging my toes into the warm soil wondering where the pungent smell was coming from.
 Gun came up to me, so I must have run ahead.
 It seemed that it must be worms in the soil that I was digging up with my toes, and I was trying to find out what it might come from.
 The sun was slanting down through the pine trees and there was a warm and timeless odor of resin and sun-flecked pine needles.
 Slowly moving heat waves in the half-shade under the giant trees.
 We were on our way down to the lake and waiting for the others to catch up.

 Later on, this spring and summer would be like a wonderful dream.
-It seemed like eternal sunshine with occasional and sudden summer showers?
-I remember clearly one sudden shower when we aun around on the big lawn in bathing suits holding huge wheels of Swedish knäckebröd (crisp bread) on our heads like umbrellas.
+It seemed like eternal sunshine with occasional and sudden summer showers.
+I remember clearly one sudden shower when we ran around on the big lawn in bathing suits holding huge wheels of Swedish knäckebröd (crisp bread) on our heads like umbrellas.
 Laughing happily as the bombs were raining on Europe.

-We brought back two pretty bouquets of wold flowers to Mother, one each, and I am quite sure though, that Gun’s was more orderly than mine.
-But there were no pulsatilla in either one of our bunches of flowers, since their stems are too short for a birthday bouquet.
+But this early June morning we brought back two pretty bouquets of wild flowers to Mother, one each, but I am quite sure that Gun’s was more orderly than mine.
+There were no pulsatilla in either one of our bunches of flowers, since their stems are too short for a birthday bouquet.